-These guidelines cover some common questions concerning employment relationships in relation to the ongoing coronavirus situation.
-The guidelines will be updated regularly.
+These guidelines cover some of the common questions concerning employment relationships in relation to the ongoing coronavirus situation.
+The guidelines are updated regularly.
 The Finnish Commerce Federation's employment advisers are available as normal and ready to answer any questions that member companies may have on this topic.

 Month: March 2020

 The Finnish Commerce Federation and the Union of Private Sector Professionals ERTO have agreed on changes to the Collective Agreement for Opticians in accordance with the recommendations of the central labour market organisations in relation to the coronavirus pandemic.
 The changes apply to the notice period for lay-offs, the negotiating period for co-operation negotiations and the re-employment of dismissed employees.

 These guidelines review critical matters concerning lay-offs.
 It should be noted that companies with 20 or more regular employees must comply with the co-operation procedure before carrying out lay-offs.

 The Finnish Commerce Federation and the Transport Workers’ Union AKT have agreed on changes to the Collective Agreement for Commercial Transport Workers in accordance with the recommendations of the central labour market organisations in relation to the coronavirus pandemic.
 The changes apply to the notice period for lay-offs, the negotiating period for co-operation negotiations and the re-employment of dismissed employees.

 These guidelines cover the critical aspects of co-operation procedures in the event of lay-offs relating to the ongoing coronavirus pandemic.
 The Act on Co-operation within Undertakings must be followed in companies that have 20 or more regular employees.